(c) About the Programme Approval Process

 No. The Board does not stipulate admissions requirements for entry onto an education and training programme.
 All minimum entry level admission requirements are determined, set and applied by the education provider.

-Under Criterion 3: Programme Admission of the Board’s Criteria, it requires that the education provider clearly articulates its admission requirements and that there are procedures in place for ensuring the stated entry criteria – that the education provider has determined – are consistently applied to all applicants.
+The Board’s Criteria requires that the education provider clearly articulates its admission requirements and that there are procedures in place for ensuring the stated entry criteria – that the education provider has determined – are consistently applied to all applicants.